EthanMerrill/100-Days-of-Code/journal.md

 Finally got the scraper to work (mostly) I decided I am going to do the visualization in PowerBI because this project is taking longer than expected.
 I can do the d3 later.
 Things left to do are: Make the date formatting compatible with PowerBI which will involve working with `strptime` in python, and making the sub rankings scraper work.
 Hopefully I can finish those up tomorrow and get back to FCC.
 I need to finish the React certification by the end of this!

 # Day 15
 The Scraper is Good Enough!
 I tooled around in PowerBI to get a few pretty charts.
 I think I would need an additional two days to make the data cleaner and PowerBI laid out in a usable manner, however I want to keep up a good pace on the FCC Challenges.
 I also just found the visual on Free Code Camp that shows your current streak.
-I pushed anything to the site in over a week! (looking at my time records, I last worked on a Free Code camp challenge 4 days ago) Maybe I can get a quick and dirty product page working tonight.
+I pushed anything to the site in over a week! (looking at my time records, I last worked on a Free Code Camp challenge 4 days ago) Maybe I can get a quick and dirty product page working tonight.

 # Day 16
 Half day today.
 I want to get the skeleton of the Product page finished by eod.